ilonacodes/ilonacodes.github.io/content/blog/the-first-user-story-the-first-feature.md

 Hi, everyone!
 I guess you are pretty encouraged to start coding our app.
 Just to remind: it will be an interactive daily ToDo List.
 Today I am going to explain: what is a user story?
 Why do we need to write it before implementing a feature?
 How will we organize and structure an app?
 What is, actually, a new feature?

 Let's start with the first question.
 In my opinion, user stories are efficient things.
-To be more preciously, we begin to write them from the perspective of the user and describe them in a very simple way with traditional structure.
+To be more precise, we begin to write them from the perspective of the user and describe them in a very simple way with traditional structure.
 How it works:

 ```
 As a (name of the user)